 If your concern relates to editorial or publishing processes, or editorial integrity, you should first contact the Editor-in-Chief(s) responsible for the journal concerned and/or the Editor who handled the paper.
 Contact details and additional information can be found on the journal homepage.
 Alternatively concerns about editorial/integrity matters only can be reported to email@example.com

 The Springer Nature Modern Slavery Act statement is published in accordance with the Modern Slavery Act 2015.
 It sets out the steps we have taken to assess the risk of and prevent modern slavery and human trafficking in our businesses and supply chains.
-The statement is made on behalf of the Springer Nature group, which includes the following UK based operating entities: Springer Nature Limited, Springer-Verlag London Limited, Biomed Central Limited and Springer Healthcare Limited.
+The statement is made on behalf of the Springer Nature Group, which includes the following UK-based operating entities: Springer Nature Limited, Springer-Verlag London Limited, Biomed Central Limited and Springer Healthcare Limited.

 Springer Nature is a responsible taxpayer.
-We recognize the need to contribute a fair share of tax in the jurisdictions in which we operate.
+We recognise the need to contribute a fair share of tax in the jurisdictions in which we operate.
 Our tax strategy for the year ended 31 December 2018 is published here.

 The following reports fulfil specific reporting requirements relevant to our business in the UK.
 Some of the reports cover our global operations, while others relate only to Springer Nature’s UK business.